Project mission: protect children from abuse and develop informed parenthood in Ukraine.

 Have you ever come home from work to a screaming infant and wondered why they are always crying when you come home?

 Have you ever thought that your baby was crying because he/she just didn’t like you?
-Have you ever felt inadequate as a father because you couldn’t get your baby to stop crying?
+Have you ever felt inadequate as a parent because you couldn’t get your baby to stop crying?

 What you need to know though is that this increased crying your baby is going through isn’t triggered by you.
 It is a normal developmental stage that research has shown, amongst other things, is most likely to occur in the late afternoon and evenings, very likely around the same time you might be returning home from work.